A campus for the ages

 Reamer Campus Center

-Built in 1910 as the General Engineering Building with funds provided in part by Andrew Carnegie, this building was home to the Civil Engineering Department and a variety of other academic departments until the 1970s.
-It was designed by Albert W. Fuller, the architect of a number of other buildings on campus.
-After 1971 it served as a student activity center, but it was not until a major reconstruction and expansion project in 1985 that it became a true College Center with numerous dining and lounge spaces, an outdoor plaza, an auditorium, meeting rooms, and offices for student-related services and organizations.
+The building was constructed in 1910 as the General Engineering Building.
+Converted to a student center in 1972, it was not until a major reconstruction project in 1985 that it became a true college center with numerous dining and lounge spaces, an outdoor plaza, an auditorium, meeting rooms, and offices for student-related services and organizations.
+It was renamed the Reamer Campus Center in 1995.

 Schaffer Library, erected in 1961, was the first building constructed at Union for the sole purpose of housing the College library.
 Trustee Henry Schaffer donated the majority of funds needed for its construction as well as for a later expansion between 1973 and 1974.
-The original building was designed by Walker O. Cain of McKim, Mead and White and built by the Hamilton Construction Company.
-Additional interior work supported by the Schaffer Foundation was done in the 1980s.
-After structural problems with the 1973–1974 addition developed, a major project to renovate and expand the library was undertaken in the late 1990s.
-Designed by the firm of Perry, Dean, Rogers and Partners, the renovation provided space for College Media Services, Writing Center, and a language lab.
+A major renovation undertaken in the late 1990s provided space for College Media Services, Writing Center and a language lab.

-Webster House was built between 1901 and 1903 to house the Schenectady Public Library on land purchased from the College.
-Its construction was financed in part by Andrew Carnegie, making it one of over 2,500 Carnegie Libraries throughout the world, including Union’s own College library at the time.
-General Electric also contributed funds towards its construction.
-Union repurchased the building and land in 1970 after the public library moved to a larger facility in the city.
-For several years the space was used for student and other organizations.
-It was renovated into a dormitory in 1973 and named for College President Harrison Webster (class of 1868 and President 1884–1894).
+The building was constructed between 1901 and 1903 to house the Schenectady Public Library on land purchased from the College.
+Union repurchased the building and land in 1970 after the public library moved to a larger facility.
+It was renovated into a dormitory in 1973 and named for Union College President Harrison Webster.

 Completed in 2011, the Peter Irving Wold Center houses the Phasor Lab for electrical engineering and music research, which has a recording studio equipped with a Steinway.
 The Collaborative Design Studio provides opportunities for prototyping design, 3D printing and digital fabrication.
 The Castrucci Gallery explores intersections between arts, math and science.